sketch-hq/SketchAPI/docs/pages/plugins-debug-plugin.md

 - Sketch log file `~/Library/Logs/com.bohemiancoding.sketch3/Plugin Log.log`
 - [Sketch DevTools](https://github.com/skpm/sketch-dev-tools)

-> **Quick tip:** If you're using `skpm` run `skpm log -f` to stream logs on the command-line.
+> **Quick tip:** If you’re using `skpm` run `skpm log -f` to stream logs on the command-line.

 ## Safari Web Inspector

 > **Note:** Safari Web Inspector cannot be used with Sketch 56 or later.
 This is to meet stricter security guidelines in macOS.
-We're actively working with Apple to re-establish the JavaScript debugging as there _may_ be a possible option.
+We’re actively working with Apple to re-establish the JavaScript debugging as there _may_ be a possible option.

 When a plugin is run, Sketch initializes a new [JavaScript runtime environment](/plugins/javascript-environment) for it.
 By default this `JSContext` is short-lived and destroyed once the plugin command is completed.
 However, it is still possible to attach the debugger provided by the _Safari Web Inspector_ (up to Sketch 55.2).
 From the submenu matching you computer name in the _Develop_ menu, select: